IHEC/integrative_analysis_chip/encode-wrapper/readme.md

 without needing to do `chip.py -maketests` as later described.

-This will also create the singularity image in `./images` .
+This will also create the singularity image in `./images`.

-Do `chmod +x ./*sh`
+Do `chmod +x ./*sh`.

-You can pass `-nobuild` if you hust want to regenerate the wrapper scripts without pulling the singularity image again.
+You can pass `-nobuild` if you just want to regenerate the wrapper scripts without pulling the singularity image again.

 If you did not use `python ./chip.py -pullimage -bindpwd -pwd2ext0 $PWD/v2/ihec` then you will not be able to use `cemt0007_h3k*_mnt_ext_0.json` for tests, as the test data may not be mapped to `/ext/mnt_0`.
 See running tests below.

 ## Running tests

-To run ENCODE test tasks, do `singularity_encode_test_tasks.sh Local try1`.
+To run ENCODE test tasks, do `./singularity_encode_test_tasks.sh Local try1` to run it locally.
 The first argument is the config argument to cromwell (see ENCODE pipeline documentation).
-Only Local is currently supported.
-The second is suffix for test output directory.
-The output of tests will be written in `test_tasks_results_try1` .
+The output of tests will be written in `test_tasks_results_try1`.
+If you are on HPC and prefer to use SLURM, do `./encode_test_tasks_run_ihec_slurm_singularity.sh <installation_dir> slurm_singularity try1`.

 Make sure all test pass, by looking through jsons generated. `./status_encode_tasks.py` can be used here.

     python ./status_encode_tasks.py ./test_tasks_results_try1
     # ok:./test_tasks_results_try1/test_spr.test_task_output.json